 - Spread a few Tbsp of tomato sauce on the dough, add sliced ham, pineapple, and sprinkle with cheese.

-- Use a pizza peel to slide the pizza on the preheated pizza stone/baking steel and bake for 5-6 minutes, until golden brown.
+- Use a pizza peel to slide the pizza on the preheated pizza stone/baking steel and bake for 5-7 minutes, until the bottom is crisp and browned.

 - Carefully remove pizza and slice.
 Serve hot.

 The nutritional information provided should be considered as approximate and is not guaranteed.
 Please use your best judgment to ensure food is safely prepared and/or a good fit for your diet.